Highlights of the 2020 Report

 Here are some of the highlights:

-- Social Security’s health is on the upswing.
-The system remains stable and strong and will be able to pay full benefits for many years to come – until 2035, a full year longer than projected in last year’s report.
-Thereafter, there will still be enough income coming into the program to pay about 80 percent of all benefits owed.
+- Social Security’s health remains sound.
+The system remains stable and will be able to pay full benefits for many years to come – until 2035, the same as in last year’s report.
+Thereafter, there will still be enough income coming into the program to pay about 79 percent of all benefits owed.

-- Social Security remains well-funded.
-With the ongoing recovery of the economy, the Trustees estimate that, in 2019, Social Security’s total income, along with the assets in the trust funds, will be more than sufficient to pay full scheduled benefits.
+- Social Security remains adequately funded for now.
+The Trustees estimate that, in 2020, Social Security’s total income, along with the assets in the trust funds, will be more than sufficient to pay full scheduled benefits.

-- The Trustees report there is now $2.895 trillion in the Social Security Trust Fund, which is $3 billion more than last year, and that these reserves will continue to contribute to the funding of the program, yielding interest income of about $82 billion in 2019 and similar amounts for years to come.
+- The Trustees report there is now $2.897 trillion in the Social Security Trust Funds and that these reserves will continue to contribute to the funding of the program, yielding interest income of about $77.6 billion in 2020.

 The Social Security Act established a Board of Trustees to oversee the Old-Age, Survivors and Disability Insurance Trust Funds (OASDI), popularly known as the Social Security Trust Funds.
 Each year the Trustees issue a report on the financial status of the Trust Funds.
-The report is a snapshot of the projected health of the funds over the upcoming 75 years (ending in 2095).
-The 2019 report is the 79th report that has been prepared by the Trustees since the beginning of the program.
-With the help of the Social Security Administration actuaries, the Trustees estimate the income and expenditures of the Funds, taking into account projections of both demographic and economic factors.
+The report is a snapshot of the projected health of the funds over the upcoming 75 years (ending in 2096).
+The 2020 report is the 80th report that has been prepared by the Trustees since the beginning of the program.
+With the help of the Social Security Administration’s actuaries, the Trustees estimate the income and expenditures of the Funds, considering projections of both demographic and economic factors.

-The Social Security Trust Funds are considered to be in long-range balance when the income to the Funds exceeds expenditures over 75 years.
+The Social Security Trust Funds are in long-range balance when the income to the Funds exceeds expenditures over 75 years.
 When income does not meet expenditures in the long run, there is a shortfall, or deficit.
-Income, expenditures and balances are usually expressed as a “percent of payroll,” meaning the percent of all wages and self-employment income subject to taxation that is projected to be earned by Americans over the 75-year valuation period.
-The 2019 report finds that the combined OASDI Trust Fund has an actuarial deficit equal to 2.78, significantly improved from the 2.84 percent shortfall projected last year.
+Income, expenditures, and balances are usually expressed as a “percent of payroll,” meaning the percent of all wages and self-employment income subject to taxation that is projected to be earned by Americans over the 75-year valuation period.
+The 2020 report projects that the combined OASDI Trust Funds have an actuarial deficit equal to 3.21 of taxable payroll, an increase over the 2.78 percent shortfall projected last year.

 The persistence of an actuarial deficit is a reminder that the Social Security program’s financial health still needs to be strengthened.
 Despite the crisis rhetoric used by some, including many in the media, the National Committee believes that Congress can improve the long-term outlook for Social Security with modest and manageable changes in revenue without enacting harmful cuts for current or future retirees.
 Polling has consistently shown that Americans of all political persuasions value Social Security, want to improve benefits and are willing to pay higher taxes to preserve the program.